 Interested in Ultra HD gaming without spending a fortune?
 Enter the StormForce Tornado, a GTX 1070-equipped rig with the outward appearance of a spaceship and five drive bays for nearly limitless internal storage potential.
 If you don't mind the extensive wait times of a hard drive (as opposed to a PCIe or M.2 SSD), the StormForce Tornado is a no-brainer.
 Starting at a mere £899 (about $1,180/AUS$1,540), the StormForce Tornado makes 1440p gaming (and even 4K, to an extent) affordable, and who doesn't want that?

 [Editor's Note: This product is only available in the UK and other European territories.]

 Two times 1080 equals 4K at 60fps

 Sure, for the price of an Origin Millennium PC, you could buy a halfway decent car.
-But why would you want to leave the house when you can game at a 4K resolution complemented by a buttery smooth 60fps?
+But why would you need to leave the house when you can play games in 4K at a buttery smooth 60 fps?
 That's the question Origin hopes you'll ask when you talk to your spouse about dropping six grand on a new gaming rig.
 Between its pair of EVGA GeForce GTX 1080 Founders Edition twins and the new Intel Broadwell-E Core i7-6950X processor, there is nothing the Origin Millennium can't handle – and on the best of the best displays at that.
 Of course, it's expensive; it's like ten years worth of future-proof.